egorsmkv/openapi3-generator/README.md

 python build.py
 ```

-If you are prototyping your API then run Flask with Swagger UI and start
+If you are prototyping your API then run a Flask app with Swagger UI using [GNU make](https://www.gnu.org/software/make/) and start
-the job by editing schemas and paths:
+to create your API by editing schemas and paths:

 ```bash
 make run